okfn/handbook/text/appendix/glossary.rst

     Tab-seperated values (TSV) are a very common form of text file format for sharing tabular data.
 The format is extremely simple and highly :term:`machine-readable`.

+  Taxonomy
+    Classification.
+Taxonomy refers to hierarchical classification of things.
+One of the best known is the Linnean classification of species
+    - still used today to classify all living beeings.

+  Qualitative Data
+    Qualitative data is data telling you something about qualities: e.q. description, colors etc. Interviews count as qualitative data

+  Quantitative Data
+    Quantitative data tells you something about a measure or quantification.
+Such as the quantity of things you have, the size (if measured) etc.

+  Crowdsourcing
+    Mockup from crowd and outsourcing: Having a lot of people do simple tasks to complete the whole work.